CuriousLearner/CPython-Pull-Requests/README.md

   (For each search your URL gets updated to something like: [cpython-pulls.herokuapp.com?files=pythonrun](https://cpython-pulls.herokuapp.com?files=pythonrun))
 * Search for multiple files at once
   (A URL like [cpython-pulls.herokuapp.com?files=travis,coverage](https://cpython-pulls.herokuapp.com?files=travis,coverage) will show you PRs opened for files matching `travis` OR `coverage`)
+* Case insensitive search
+  (No more straining your pinky for that shift ⌨)

 ## Setup
 ### Generating Personal access token